 Other causes of laryngitis and hoarseness

-As well as being caused by a virus, laryngitis can be caused by other germs.
-These can be bacteria or fungi.
+As well as being caused by a virus, laryngitis can be caused by other germs, such as bacteria.
 Laryngitis may also be caused by a long period of screaming, yelling or singing very loudly.
 This causes your vocal cords to bang together which can make them inflamed.

 If laryngitis doesn't settle after three weeks, it is called chronic laryngitis.
 Causes for this include: